premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-63. How many times does the garbage collector calls the `finalize()` method for an object?
+63. How many times does the garbage collector calls the `finalize()` method for an object?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)